 Frugal living doesn’t happen overnight.
 As a result, you have to be brutally honest with yourself and mindful of your shopping decisions.
-If you are the type to eat out several times a week and overall are less conservative with spending money, becoming frugal all of sudden may be like trying a new diet for weight loss.
+If you are the type to eat out several times a week and overall are less conservative with spending money, becoming frugal all of sudden maybe like trying a new diet for weight loss.
 You will occasionally splurge on unnecessary goods and make impulsive decisions at first.
 But do not fret, it is always good to treat yourself every now and then.
-Because these moments of treating yourself become more scarce upon living the frugal lifestyle, treating yourself out becomes that much more meaningful.
+Because these moments of treating yourself become more scarce upon living the frugal lifestyle, treating yourself out become that much more meaningful.

-Frugal people are thrill seekers
+Frugal people are thrill-seekers

 Frugal people are opportunists

-Living a frugal lifestyle doesn’t always mean you are penny pinching.
+Living a frugal lifestyle doesn’t always mean you are penny-pinching.
 One of the greatest myths is that frugal people are unwilling to spend all the time – that is completely far from the truth.
 The frugal lifestyle is a way of thinking.
-You are either cutting costs down, or upping your disposable income to justify making a purchase.
+You are either cutting costs down or upping your disposable income to justify making a purchase.
 The more income you generate, the more disposable funds you have to spend on luxurious goods.
 The less disposable funds, the more you have to cut down on costs and spend wisely.

 The frugal lifestyle is not for anyone.
-What helps me is creating mini goals with the mindset of achieving a major milestone.
+What helps me is creating mini-goals with the mindset of achieving a major milestone.
 For example, if the goal is to save $200 every month, the mini goals would be to save $50 a week.
 Whereas, the major milestone is saving $200 every month.
-In time, being goal oriented pays off and pays major dividends.
+In time, being goal-oriented pays off and pays major dividends.
 Your wallet will thank you.